 Lexington is a medium-sized city located in the state of North Carolina.
 With a population of 18,917 people and 15 constituent neighborhoods, Lexington is the 45th largest community in North Carolina.

-Lexington is a blue-collar town, with 37.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Lexington is generally considered to be a blue-collar town.
+37.12% of the Lexington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Lexington is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Lexington who work in office and administrative support (10.37%), food service (10.06%), and sales jobs (7.80%).
+There are especially a lot of people living in Lexington who work in sales jobs (10.62%), food service (10.24%), and office and administrative support (10.00%).

 The most common language spoken in Lexington is English.
 Other important languages spoken here include Spanish and Italian.